ViscousTests/website/content/docs/gaming/games/competitive-fps/dark-and-darker.md

 ![gear](/docs/gaming/games/competitive-fps/platelock_gear.png)

+I think it's actually better to swap the spellbook for a longsword so that you have a reasonable matchup against clerics and barbarians, who otherwise will generally beat this build.

 ![spells](/docs/gaming/games/competitive-fps/platelock_spells.png)

+Can also swap weakness/bolt for eldrich shield and spell predation to get dark shards.

 Had a really fun prolonged fight with a druid in the crypts pyramid.
 Was able to go toe to toe and space bear form with falchion!